duncanmazza/SoftSysLabMat/reports/report.md

 }
 ```

-By accepting an array of `OTree` (object tree) pointers, any built-in function wrapper can support an arbitrary number of arguments.
+By accepting an array of `OTree` pointers, any built-in function wrapper can support an arbitrary number of arguments.

 ### Matrices